dadoonet/fscrawler/docs/source/admin/fs/rest.rst

 Specifying an elasticsearch index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, fscrawler creates document in the index defined in the _settings.yaml (or json) file.
+By default, fscrawler creates document in the index defined in the ``_settings.yaml`` file.
 However, using the REST service, it is possible to require fscrawler to use different indexes, by adding ``index=YOUR_INDEX`` in the form data:

 .. code:: sh